NeurologiaLogic/Front-end-Backend/README.md

 1.  fork from github
 2.  git clone your repository
-3.  sh run.sh in terminal
+3.  sh install.sh in terminal
 4.  code

 ## requirement: